wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 We use BOCC and FOCC as a starting point to demonstrate what OCC algorithms should validate in general.
 BOCC and FOCC with serial validation do not allow races that are detrimental to correctness.
-In the following discussion, however, as we introduce fine grained version-based validation and parallel commits, we shall see that some races are common design fallacies if the design is not verified carefully.
+In the following discussion, however, as we introduce fine grained version-based validation and parallel commits, we shall see that some races are common design fallacies if the algorithm is not verified carefully.

-Fine grained per-element version-based validation can effectively reduce validation overhead at the cost of metadata storage for each individual data items.
+Fine grained per-element version-based validation can reduce validation overhead at the cost of metadata storage for each individual data items.
 In this scheme, a write timestamp (wt) is associated with every individual data item, which records the commit timestamp of the most recent transaction that wrote into the data item.
 A dual timestamp strategy is employed to detect "early read" races.
 On transaction begin, a begin